Nonparametric Multi-shape Modeling with Uncertainty Quantification: Practical Numerical Issues

-As mentioned above, the GP model typically requires some constraints to overcome numerical instabilities during optimization.
-If one specifies a periodic covariance kernel to fit a closed curve, a practical relationship which bounds the relationship between length scale and period hyperparameters is discussed in Section \ref{subsec:Closed}, based on the proof in Appendix \ref{sec:proof of main thm}.
-By enforcing the kernel parameters to fall in this range and the noise variance to be small, we usually can obtain a reasonable minima which displays kriging behavior as discussed in Supplementary Materials \ref{sec:general_numericals}.
-For certain smooth kernels, such as the periodic radial basis function kernel, we have observed that it may be necessary to impose a constraint that the noise variance is small when fitting the model to obtain a kriging-type fit.
-Fixing this value to be within $(10^{-6},10^{-4})$ tends to resolve the issue in these cases when curves are adequately scaled.
+For certain smooth kernels, such as the periodic radial basis function kernel, we have observed that it may be necessary to impose an additional constraint that the noise variance is small when fitting the model to obtain a kriging-type fit. as discussed in Supplementary Material \ref{sec:general_numericals}.
+Fixing this value to be within $(10^{-6},10^{-4})$ tends to resolve the issue in these cases when curves are scaled to unit length.

-If one does not use a periodic covariance kernel to fit a closed curve, we observe inconsistency especially when the arc-length passes the total curve length.
+If one does not use a periodic covariance kernel to fit a closed curve, we observe inconsistency especially when the arc-length parameter exceeds the estimated total curve length.
 Even if we want to consider parameters only within a period (arc-length parameter must be less than total curve length, which is unknown), further restrictions of kernel hyperparameters are likely necessary.
 The range to which hyperparameters are restricted will depend on the scale of the black-box function values.
 In practice, we assume that both the $x$ and $y$ coordinate function values fall in a finite range, say $\pm10$ after preprocessing.
 Accordingly, we restrict the Gaussian noise variance to $(10^{-6},10^{-4})$ to force the GP regression to interpolate.